-February 27, 2024 : Board approval of Phase 2 of the Pilot Project.
+XXX 2025: Board approval of Phase 3 of the Pilot Project.

-Following a period of at least six months of Phase 2, ERCOT shall prepare a recommendation on whether Phase 2 should continue in order to gain more data, or whether moving to a Phase 3 of the Pilot Project is warranted.
+Following a period of at least six months of Phase 3, ERCOT shall prepare a recommendation on whether Phase 3 should continue in order to gain more data.

-No later than the date of submission of the Phase 3 Governing Document to the Board for approval, the Task Force Task Force and ERCOT will prepare a Phase 2 Report and consider the possible closing of Phase 2.

 Quarterly: Task Force to draft quarterly reports and file them with the PUCT.

-Policy Questions to be Considered in Phase 2
+Policy Questions to be Considered in Phase 3